marydlawyer/beneficiary-fhir-data/README.md

 Requirements: Docker

 Caution: Setting up your local environments requires git patches to run.
-Please make sure you `make unservable` and `make unloadadable` before you commit your changes to revert these patches.
+Please make sure you `make unservable` and `make unloadable` before you commit your changes to revert these patches.

 Let's begin!

 The instructions from here on should be run from the `contributing` directory located at /

-To simply run tests or execute other tasks in the BFD bring up the docker containers.
+To simply run tests or execute other tasks in the BFD, bring up the Docker containers.
 Note: As a prerequisite, the bfd Docker environments need a few variables to be set in a file named .env placed within the /contributing directory.

 - `BFD_DIR` specifies the directory on your host machine where you have cloned https://github.com/CMSgov/beneficiary-fhir-data